PhilippScheller/VisBayesOpt/inst/shinyApp/Rmd-docs/MboPlotFit.Rmd

 **MboPlotFit**

 **Description**
- The plots show the fit of the model. shows the in sample R-squared at a certain iteration.
+ The plots show the fit of the model.

 The right plot shows the predicted target $\hat y$ against the true target $y$.
 The angle bisector shows a 'perfect'